The Working Time Regulations 1998

 It is automatically unfair to dismiss an employee for certain reasons connected with rights and entitlements under the WTR and no qualifying period is necessary.

 As the UK has left the EU, it is possible for the government to change some aspects of the WTR if they wish to do so.
-For example, there has been considerable criticism of the way in which the holiday pay rules now operate.
-The government could take more radical steps such as altering the 48-hour week (although there are commitments in the Brexit deal which may limit how far they can go in removing worker protections).
-It is currently unclear what, if any, changes are likely to happen in the near future.
+There have already been some changes to rules on calculating holiday pay, holiday accrual and carry-forward of holiday, which are covered above.
+The government could take more radical steps such as altering the 48-hour week (although there are commitments in the Brexit deal which may limit how far the government can go in removing worker protections).
+It is currently unclear whether any further changes are likely to happen in the near future.